r-pankevicius/KaipZubko/doc/install-en.md

 Share with care!

 ###Beware!
 If you decided to play with this toy please read this: Don't use services of fortune tellers.
 They will give you an answer you want to hear in exchange to information about your life.
+Be especially careful with sites similar to meaningorigin.com which even advertises it's "reverse whois" service as true whois.